Testicular Mesothelioma Tumors

 After surgery, patients in earlier stages typically undergo radiation therapy followed by chemotherapy.
 Common chemotherapy drugs for testicular mesothelioma treatment following surgery include cisplatin and pemetrexed.
 Both drugs are designed to help prevent disease recurrence.

 Survival Rates and Life Expectancy

 Life expectancy provides an estimated amount of time a patient is likely to live after a mesothelioma diagnosis.
-Although this type of mesothelioma is extremely rare, the life expectancy is better than other sites.
+Although this type of mesothelioma is extremely rare, the life expectancy is better than in other sites.
 In one study of 113 testicular mesothelioma patients, the 5-year overall survival rate was between 49% and 58%.
 By comparison, the average survival rate for mesothelioma, in general, is typically between 4-18 months after diagnosis.

 Survival rates reflect the percentage of people with the same type and stage of cancer who survive for a specified amount of time after their diagnosis.
 In the same study, researchers reported the 10-year overall survival was between 33% and 45%.
-Patients in later stages of cancer had significantly less survival times compared with those with stage I or stage II.
+Patients in later stages of cancer had significantly less survival time compared with those with stage I or stage II.